-Α В С

-Number of Securities

-Remaining Available for

-Future Issuance Under

-Number of Securities Equity Compensation

-to be Issued Upon Weighted Average Plans (Excluding

-Exercise of Outstanding Exercise Price of Securities Reflected

-Options and Rights Outstanding Options in Column A)

-Plan Category (#) (\$) (#)

-Equity Compensation Plans Approved by Stockholders(1) 1,952,773(2) 38.88(3) 4,035,091(4)

-Equity Compensation Plans Not Approved by Stockholders

-Total 1,952,773 38.88 4,035,091
+А В С Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights (#) Weighted Average Exercise Price of Outstanding Options (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) (#) Equity Compensation Plans Approved by Stockholders (1) 1,952,773 (2) 38.88 (3) 4,035,091(4) Equity Compensation Plans Not Approved by Stockholders Total 1,952,773 38.88 4,035,091

-- Consists of our 2000 Stock Incentive Plan, our 2009 Stock Incentive Plan and our 2009 Employee Stock Purchase Plan.
+(1) Consists of our 2000 Stock Incentive Plan, our 2009 Stock Incentive Plan and our 2009 Employee Stock Purchase Plan.
 No shares remain issuable under our prior 2000 Stock Incentive Plan, except for those that are subject to outstanding awards.

-Includes 1,783,068 shares of common stock subject to full value awards that vest over the holders' period of continued service and 169,705 shares of common stock - (2) Includes 1,783,068 shares of common stock subject to full value awards that vest over the holders' period of continued service and 169,705 shares of common stock issuable upon the exercise of stock options with a weighted average remaining term of 7.5 years.
+- (2) Includes 1,783,068 shares of common stock subject to full value awards that vest over the holders' period of continued service and 169,705 shares of common stock issuable upon the exercise of stock options with a weighted average remaining term of 7.5 years.
 Excludes purchase rights accruing under our 2009 Employee Stock Purchase Plan.
-Under the 2009 Employee Stock Purchase Plan, each eligible employee may contribute up to 15% of his or her base salary to purchase shares of our common stock at semi-annual intervals on the last U.S. business day of April and October each year at a purchase price per share equal to 85% of the lower of (i) the closing selling price per share of our common stock on the employee's entry date into the two-year offering period in which that semi-annual purchase date occurs and (ii) the closing selling price per share on the semi-annual purchase date. - (3) Calculated without taking into account 1,783,068 shares of common stock subject to outstanding full value awards that will become issuable as those awards vest without any cash consideration for such shares and excludes shares under Employee Stock Purchase Plan.
-(4) Consists of shares available for future issuance under our 2009 Stock Incentive Plan and our 2009 Employee Stock Purchase Plan.
-As of December 30, 2017, an - (4) Consists of shares available for future issuance under our 2009 Stock Incentive Plan and our 2009 Employee Stock Purchase Plan.
+Under the 2009 Employee Stock Purchase Plan, each eligible employee may contribute up to 15% of his or her base salary to purchase shares of our common stock at semi-annual intervals on the last U.S. business day of April and October each year at a purchase price per share equal to 85% of the lower of (i) the closing selling price per share of our common stock on the employee's entry date into the two-year offering period in which that semi-annual purchase date occurs and (ii) the closing selling price per share on the semi-annual purchase date. - (3) Calculated without taking into account 1,783,068 shares of common stock subject to outstanding full value awards that will become issuable as those awards vest without any cash consideration for such shares and excludes shares under Employee Stock Purchase Plan. - (4) Consists of shares available for future issuance under our 2009 Stock Incentive Plan and our 2009 Employee Stock Purchase Plan.
 As of December 30, 2017, an aggregate of 2,826,906 shares of our common stock were available for issuance in connection with future awards under our 2009 Stock Incentive Plan and 1,208,185 shares of our common stock were available for issuance under our 2009 Employee Stock Purchase Plan.